joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>UIKit: UITableView</summary>
-<p>Use UITableViews to display the data for your app arranged in rows.
+<p>We expect fellows to use UITableViews to display the data for your app arranged in rows.
 Be able to do the following: </p>
 <ul>
 <li>Provide the Table View data</li>
 <li>Customize the Table View behavior</li>